unruhe73/python-adventure-game-engine/README.md

           "use_with": ["with", "in", "on", "into", "inside", "over"] }

-The action section tells to the engine game what verbs can be used to collect an item, to close an item (for example a door), and so on.
-You can modify just the part into square parenthesis.
+The **actions** section tells to the engine game what verbs can be used to collect an item, to close an item (for example a door), and so on.
+You can modify just the content placed into square parenthesis.

 Just let me explain giving more details.
 Get focus, for example, on the verb “catch”.
 It is intended to collect items.
 In the example game you’re finding: **catch**, **get**, **grab**, **take**, **bring**.